-Sexual Orientation Discrimination in California
+Sexual Orientation Discrimination

-Specifically, California’s Fair Employment and Housing Act (FEHA) requires that workplaces remain free of discrimination on the basis of gender, gender expression, gender identity (as with transgendered individuals) or sexual orientation.
-This discrimination is prohibited in hiring, firing, training, compensation and all other terms, conditions and privileges of employment.
-Additionally, employees must take reasonable steps to prevent discrimination and harassment based on these characteristics.
+Specifically, California’s Fair Employment and Housing Act (FEHA) requires that workplaces remain free of sexual orientation discrimination.
+This covers all aspects of employment, including hiring, firing, training, compensation, promotion, and benefits.
+Additionally, employers must take reasonable steps to prevent discrimination and harassment based on these characteristics.

-Sexual Orientation Discrimination Cases
+Fight Sexual Orientation Discrimination on the Job

 This is relatively new area of the law.
 When your sexual orientation in the workplace becomes a motivation for discrimination, you need a trustworthy attorney with vast knowledge of current state and local laws available for your protection.
 Contact Shegerian & Associates today for the experienced legal assistance you need to successfully address your case.